Keyboard shortcuts

 • Authorization: admin role checks for membership ops, is_member checks for group messages

-• Sync: Merkle-tree anti-entropy for messages, members, and identity CFs (three independent trees, round-robin sync tick)
+• Sync: Merkle-tree anti-entropy for messages, members, identity, and message_ops (edit/delete) CFs (four independent trees, round-robin sync tick)

 • Retention: background GC deletes messages older than RETENTION_WINDOW from CFs messages and seen_msg, XOR-cancels them from the Merkle tree, and applies a soft-filter on both sides of the sync exchange so aged records never resurface from peers (see RETENTION.md)